How can we help?

 According to the Office of National Statistics (ONS), 47 per cent of adults in the UK (that’s nearly half) have reported experiencing “high levels” of anxiety, due to the impact of the coronavirus pandemic, climate change and the cost-of-living crisis, which many experience as crushing or overwhelming.

-Add to this list relationship difficulties at home, at work and in our private lives can leave us struggling with fearful uncertainty.
+Add to this list relationship difficulties at home, at work and other areas in our private lives can leave us struggling with fearful uncertainty.

 You are not alone and I'm here to help.